apache/beam/src/documentation/io/built-in-hadoop.md

 #### Read data with configuration, value translation and key translation

-For example scenario: Beam Coders are not available for both `Key` class and `Value` class of `InputFormat` hence key and value translation is required.
+For example, Beam Coders are not available for both `Key` class and `Value` classes of `InputFormat`, so key and value translation are required.

 ```java
 p.apply("read",